b1rdest/CC3002/README.md

 - Enemy Factory: helps create enemies with two methods: one that creates a random creature, and another one that creates a specific enemy.
 - Random Panel Factory: creates a random panel between those that are defined, or creates a specific panel, excluding home panels
 - Board Factory: returns a sequence of Panels of an specified length.

-#### For Units:
-- All units are now *completely* tested!!!
-- Dead units can not be attacked now.
-- Improved privacy for *most* variables
-- PlayerUnit now has setter setPanel.
-- PlayerUnit now has variable controller: GameController, which is passed to norma, so the Observer pattern can be constructed

-#### For Board:
-- All boards are *mostly* tested
-- If a player lands on a tile with more than one player, they will alway fight the first one that appears on the list

-#### For Norma:
-- New Abstract Class: NormaAbstract. made so it can implement the commmon method updateGoal()
-- Now Norma class has two new variables: player, and controller: the subscriber.

 #### Ideas:
 - Implement a template method for a general battle, then the steps change depending if the player is fighting another player or a wild unit.
 This could prevent code duplication.
 For now, the Player vs WildUnit battle code is handled by the encounter panel, and the player vs player battle is handled by PanelAbstract